 How to Choose the Right Lawyer for Your Situation

 Knowing the different types of lawyers is step one.
-Choosing the right one requires a bit more due diligence.
-Here are the key factors to consider:
+Choosing the right one requires a bit more due diligence:

-• Identify your legal issue clearly — Is it a civil matter, criminal case, or business dispute?
-The type of issue determines the type of attorney you need.
+• Identify your legal issue clearly — Civil matter, criminal case, or business dispute?
+The issue type determines the attorney type.

 • Look for relevant experience — Ask how many similar cases the attorney has handled and what the outcomes were.